Marvin Filipo: Playing career

-In May 2013, Filipo was released from his Knights contract after being involved in an altercation, however Knights CEO Matthew Gidley said they would review his position at the completion of the season and would consider signing him again.
+In May 2013, Filipo was released from his Newcastle contract after being involved in an altercation, however Newcastle CEO Matthew Gidley said they would review his position at the completion of the season and would consider signing him again.

 For the rest of 2013 and early 2014, Filipo played for the Wyong Roos in the New South Wales Cup and the Limoux Grizzlies in the Elite One Championship.

-In December 2013, Filipo returned to Newcastle, New South Wales to talk to the Knights about a return when his French contract ended in May 2014.
+In December 2013, Filipo returned to Newcastle, New South Wales to talk to the club about a return when his French contract ended in May 2014.

 On 24 May 2014, Filipo signed back with the Newcastle Knights for the remainder of the 2014 NRL season.

-On 4 November 2014, Filipo re-signed with the Knights on a 1-year contract.
+On 4 November 2014, Filipo re-signed with the Newcastle club on a one-year contract.

-On 27 September 2015, Filipo played in the Knights' 2015 New South Wales Cup Grand Final win over the Wyong Roos.
-In September 2015, it was revealed that he would be leaving the Knights after their 2015 NRL State Championship match against the Ipswich Jets.
+On 27 September 2015, Filipo played in Newcastle's 2015 New South Wales Cup Grand Final win over the Wyong Roos.
+In September 2015, it was revealed that he would be leaving the Newcastle outfit after their 2015 NRL State Championship match against the Ipswich Jets.

 In 2016, Filipo joined the Cessnock Goannas in the Newcastle Rugby League.